Africatown Heritage House is open Tuesdays through Saturdays from 10am – 5pm.

 Questions?
 Contact Jessica Fairley, Manager of Africatown Heritage House: 251-206-5268

-Be part of a powerful day of celebration, community, and culture at Culture Fest 2026 in historic Africatown!
+Join us for a powerful day of celebration, community, and culture at Culture Fest 2026 in historic Africatown!

 All media inquiries should be directed to media@clotilda.com.